sheldonucr/ucr-eecs168-lab/lab1/README.md

 To measure average current, select the `tran` tab in the bottom left-hand corner of the WaveView window and ungroup all the waveforms as described in figure 30.
 Delete the VOUT and VIN waveforms so only the isupply waveform shows.
 You can delete a waveform by selecting its name in the signal list on the left side of the WaveView window and pressing `delete` on the keyboard and clicking ok.
 You can always recover these signals later by clicking `Plot` on the SAE window.

-Open the measurement tool by going to `Tools -> Measurement…` or by clicking ruler icon in the WaveView window.
+Open the measurement tool by going to `Utilities -> Measure Tool` or by clicking ruler icon in the WaveView window.
 Scroll down in the menu window on the left and then click on the `Average` measurement within the `Level` submenu as shown in Fig. 36.
 Click `OK` when done.

 ![fig36](images/fig36.png)